sod2003/portfolio/README.md

 * __fundamentals__
 A folder for exploring basic concepts and modules in the Python language.

+* __generators__
+A folder for displaying the use of generators for iterating through large datasets, and in use with context managers and coroutines.

 * __learning-flask__
 This folder contains files from a previous attempt at creating a flask app that was hosted on Heroku.
 It is no longer hosted.